New Cadet Welcome and basic instructions

 Who told you we have one!
 Heads will roll...

-Am I permitted in ACEOPS and Competitive play?
+Am I permitted in Events and Competitive play?

-Yes you may but is space is limited the unit members will get priority.
+Yes, you may.
+However, if space is limited the unit members will get priority.
 You will still be able to watch or listen in to the action!

 Why can't I see all the Discord channels?

 You are currently a probationary member.
-There are some sections you can view but not post in and some sections of the website that you don't even know exist yet.
+There are some sections you can view but not post in and some sections you don't even know exist yet.
 This will change once you are granted full member status.

-Do I have to drive a certain mech?
+Do I have to drive a certain 'Mechs?

 No!
 Pilot what you like.
 Once you join a company, you may be asked to be able to fulfill a specific role but even that isn't an "all the time" kind of thing.